overeemm/gocam/README.md

 This code will take a snapshot with raspistill and upload it to dropbox.
+A traffic light can be used to show status.

 You will need a config file with some parameters: